bytesbay/chain-syncer/README.md

 Chain Syncer is a JS module which allows you to synchronize your app with any ethereum-compatible blockchain/contract state.
 Fast.
 Flexible.
 Reliable.

+## Updates

+- 3.0.0 - Project codebase moved to Typescript.
+Also some naming changes.

 ---
 ## Install